 That can be done for disputes where people cannot or do not want to stop working, but they want to exert a little leverage on the owner or the contractor.
 So they serve a Notice of Nonpayment or record a Claim of Lien as they are working on the job, to make sure that they get the attention of the people at the top.

 Finally, one year from your last work for bond claims and one year from the recording date of the Claim of Lien for lien claims, you have to file a lawsuit to foreclose or sue the surety.
 That is the outside deadline.
 Again, you do not have to wait a year.
 You can file that lawsuit two days after you record your Claim of Lien, or three weeks after you serve your Notice of Nonpayment.

 Waiting is always a bad idea.
 You should move first and not wait until it is too late.

 Pro Tip 1: Negotiate a guaranty for more credit

 Consider negotiating a guarantee as you extend more credit.
 Maybe you do not have a personal guarantee on the account.
-One of the things you could do is you could say that the account is capped at $25,000 and that you give can a maximum of $40,000 worth of credit on the account, but that you also need a personal guarantee.
+One of the things you could do is you could say that the account is capped at $25,000 and that you can give a maximum of $40,000 worth of credit on the account, but that you also need a personal guarantee.
 And if you catch your customer at the right opportunity where they really need that credit, they may sign a personal guarantee.
-If written correctly, it will cover not just this additional piece, but it will cover the old debt going back effectively to the beginning, and all the credit you extend in the future.
+If written correctly, it will cover not just this additional piece, but the old debt going back effectively to the beginning, and all the credit you extend in the future.

 While they may not have signed a personal guarantee when they opened the account, they may agree to sign a guarantee now.
 This will cover the entire account in the past and in the future.
 So consider that as an option as you talk to your customers.

-Improve Your Collections
+Improve Your Collection Techniques

 1. Start now, don’t delay